csiben/turtl-rpm/SOURCES/turtl-desktop-0.7-contrib/README.md

-# Turtl: The Secure Collaborative Notebook, for Fedora Linux
+# Turtl: The Secure Collaborative Notebook - for Fedora Linux

 Turtl is a nifty desktop and mobile application for writing and organizing [markdown](https://en.wikipedia.org/wiki/Markdown)-formatted documents and then